 Minor in Sustainable Food Systems

-The Departments of Plant, Soil and Environmental Sciences, Food Science and Human Nutrition, Anthropology, the Maine Business School, and University of Maine Cooperative Extension are pleased to announce a new minor in “Sustainable Food Systems.”
+The School of Food and Agriculture, Department of Anthropology, Maine Business School, and University of Maine Cooperative Extension are pleased to announce a new minor in “Sustainable Food Systems.”

 This new Minor will offer UMaine students opportunity to explore a broad range of topics and disciplines following the common thread of food.
 Following national and international trends, e.g., “locavore” and “Slow Food,” this minor is designed for students in any discipline who wish to better understand and participate in the multifaceted food system, from farm to fork to wellness.